 Janet O’Hollaren is the Chief Operating Officer, Northwest, Kaiser Foundation Health Plan and Hospitals.
 She has served in various roles, including vice president, Ambulatory Care, Quality and Service; interim president, Westside Medical Center; and chief quality officer, Northwest Region Hospitals.
 She is passionate about health and the role health care can play in supporting total health.
 In her current role, she is responsible for care delivery operations.
 O’Hollaren originally joined the organization as a registered nurse.
 She has held a variety of management positions in the areas of nursing, quality, operations and hospital administration.
 She holds a master’s degree in public administration/health administration.

-Michael Paris, Sr. Director, Business Intelligence and Data Analytics, is a recognized healthcare analytic and process improvement executive.
+Michael Parris is Vice President of Data Integration and Analysis at Texas Health Resources, and formerly Sr. Director, Business Intelligence and Data Analytics at Banner Health.
+He is a recognized healthcare analytic and process improvement executive.
 He has over 13 years of experience as an improvement and analytic leader, with a strong focus on vision, planning and execution.
 He fosters business understanding of the value that analytic information has in achieving superior customer satisfaction, driving bottom line efficiencies, and enhancing the operations of healthcare organizations.

 Jason Phibbs, MHSA, CPXP, Director Patient Experience, TriHealth